DmitryBondarenko1/solid-spoon/Console.md

  - Running Console
  - Managing Console

 Console in IntelliJ is a much more advanced tool than a standard application console.
-Besides common funcions like input and output you can it can change its appearance according to your preference and helps you code more efficiently with its smart functions:
+Besides common funcions like input and output you can it can its appearance according to your preferences and helps you code more efficiently with it's smart functions:

  - Code completion
  - Syntax check with inspections